 The main part of your project should be a maximum of twelve double-spaced pages.
 However, it can also include an Appendix of any length, which may or may not be read by the grader.
 Full source code and program output for all software you write should be included (perhaps in the Appendix, with appropriate summaries in the main part), with programs well commented and easy to follow.
-Your topic, motivation, methodology, and results, should all be very clearly explained within the main part of the project.
+Your topic, motivation, methodology, and results, should all be very clearly explained within the main part of the project, with supplementary materials and additional explanations in the Appendix.

 It is intended that students will complete this assignment individually.
-However, if you wish, with advance permission, you may work in a group of 2-4 students on a correspondingly larger project; contact the instructor if you are considering this option.
+However, if you wish, with advance permission, you may work in a group of 2-3 students on a correspondingly larger project; contact the instructor if you are considering this option.

 This assignment is rather open-ended, and the amount of investigating that you do is up to you.
-However, since it is worth 30% of your final course grade, your investigation and write-up should be quite substantial, involving significant amounts of discussion, analysis, and computer programming.
+However, since it is worth 20% of your final course grade, your investigation and write-up should be quite substantial, involving significant amounts of discussion, analysis, and computer programming.
 You may contact the instructor with questions.